 4. Data Residency Reporting

-The SML shall provide reports or dashboards for businesses to verify the location of their stored service metadata.
+The SML shall provide reports or dashboards for businesses to verify the location of any information about them (if any) that is being stored.

 Businesses should be able to track any instances where their data is accessed or transferred outside their designated region.